Reliefs and Reductions

 Once the exempt period has expired, there will be no relief and 100% of the rates will be payable.

 The purpose of transitional relief is to phase in gradually any changes to your rates following a revaluation.
-All properties are revalued every 5 years (most recent revaluation 1 April 2017).
+From 2023 all properties will be revalued every 3 years .
 After a revaluation, many ratepayers see their rates rise or fall significantly.
 Without transitional relief, it would be very difficult for businesses to plan ahead.

 To calculate your transitional relief we will take the amount of rates you paid last year (called your "base liability") and apply a percentage (called an "appropriate fraction") which is prescribed by the government.
 We then adjust this to take account of the rate of inflation.
 The result is to limit the amount by which your rates can increase or decrease each year.